-HIPAA (Health Insurance Portability and Accountability Act of 1996) ASC (Accredited Standards Committee) X12 version 5010 companion guides and the NCPDP (National Council for Prescription Drug Programs) version D.0 payer sheet are available for download on the https://hipac.pub.en/hipac.html Version 5010 Companion Guides and NCPDP Version D.0 Payer Sheet page of the ForwardHealth Portal.
-The 5010 companion guides will replace the companion documents used for version 4010 and the payer sheet will replace NCPDP version 5.1.
+HIPAA (Health Insurance Portability and Accountability Act of 1996) ASC (Accredited Standards Committee) X12 version 5010 companion guides and the NCPDP (National Council for Prescription Drug Programs) version D.0 payer sheet are available for download on the HIPAA Version 5010 Companion Guides and NCPDP Version D.0 Payer Sheet page of the ForwardHealth Portal.
+The 5010 companion guides replaced the companion documents used for version 4010 and the D.0 payer sheet replaced the companion document for NCPDP version 5.1.